8b. Refine Ideation

 Click

-- Choose the AMT_CREDIT column as the Operand 1 and the AMT_APPLICATION column as the Operand 2.
+- Set the actual_installment_date column as the Operand 1 and the scheduled_installment_date column as the Operand 2.
 Both are 'Column' Operand type.

 - Generate a name and relevance by clicking